By Guilherme J. · Updated April 2026

 Do these brokers provide Arabic-language customer support?

-Exness and HFM provide dedicated Arabic-language support.
-HFM maintains a physical office in Dubai, allowing for local relationship management and face-to-face meetings for large account holders.
-AvaTrade offers Arabic support through its Abu Dhabi Global Market entity.
-IC Markets provides primarily English support, with Arabic translation available via email.
+Exness and AvaTrade provide dedicated Arabic-language support.
+AvaTrade offers Arabic support through its Abu Dhabi Global Market entity, allowing for local relationship management with regional account holders.
+IC Markets and FP Markets provide primarily English support, with Arabic translation available via email.

 How are forex profits taxed in Dubai?